 I found this tricky as I didn’t have the same amount of experience as most people moving onto this area, but once I got my head around the sign up offers, I moved on to the offers I could do easily.

 These offers don’t always look like you are going to make much from them (which is why my husband stopped at this point), but if you are consistently making around £5 per bet and doing 20+ per week then this money quickly adds up.

 You might not feel confident enough to move on to the casino and bingo offers yet, however if you check the dashboard regularly there are often free spins that require no deposit.

 There are also risk-free games to enter for free such as Sky Super 6.
 You can find out how to play sky super 6 here.

 Use the forums or support groups to help with issues you can’t get your head around.

-Membership to Profit Accumulator includes access to the forums and there are also free support groups on Facebook.
+Membership to Outplayed includes access to the forums and there are also free support groups on Facebook.
 I have asked many a “silly question“ but also got lots of tips and help just reading other people’s queries and the respective answers.

 Currently there is an offer on for one bookmakers to bet £300 and get £75 cash.
 Unfortunately I don’t have the funds available for this at the moment, but it is one I hope to come back to when my pot is a bit bigger!

 More time & effort = more money